The 17 Best and Worst Dark Chocolates

 Chocolate isn't just good for curbing your sugar cravings.
-Chocolate—dark chocolate, that is—is rich in nutrients like healthy fats, iron, magnesium, and a particular group of free-radical-fighting antioxidants known as flavanols.
+Chocolate — dark chocolate, that is — is rich in nutrients like healthy fats, iron, magnesium, and a particular group of free-radical-fighting antioxidants known as flavanols.
 These compounds work with the caffeine found in cocoa solids to boost blood flow to the brain and enhance cognitive function.
 Talk about brain food.
-Additionally, because chocolate is made from fermented cocoa beans, it's a great source of probiotics and prebiotics, the tag-team of fuel and bacteria that work together to restore balance to a gut damaged by years of high-sugar, high-fat diets.
+Additionally, because healthy chocolate bars are made from fermented cocoa beans, they're a great source of probiotics and prebiotics, the tag-team of fuel and bacteria that work together to restore balance to a gut damaged by years of high-sugar, high-fat diets.

 Don't just take our word for it.
-According to studies published in the journals Age and the British Journal of Nutrition, chocolate has been found to help lower blood pressure, improve your cholesterol profile, and lower your risk of heart attack by up to 31 percent.
+According to a study of 21,000 people published in the journals Heart, eating up to 3.5 ounces of chocolate a day can help lower your risk of heart disease.
 The one caveat?
 Only certain bars of chocolate can help reduce belly fat and improve your heart health.

 "Research is still ongoing about the effects of dark chocolate on the heart and how it affects overall health, but there is evidence to show that because of its antioxidants, it can be part of a healthy diet," Nieca Goldberg, MD, cardiologist, Director of the Joan H. Tisch Center for Women's Health at NYU Langone Medical Center, tells Eat This, Not That!.
 "I tell my patients about an ounce a day can help with their overall health, as part of a well-balanced diet rich in fruits, vegetables, and whole grains, especially if it replaces more indulgent cravings.
 However, people should remember that more isn't better, and to make sure they watch portion sizes."